Partitioning

 Top-level parent tables are always empty.
 Data is loaded to the bottom-level (leaf) partitions.
 In a multi-level partition design, only the subpartitions located at the hierarchy bottom contain data.

-To limit the data that each partition can contain, Greenplum uses the CHECK constraints.
+To limit the data that each partition can contain, Greengage DB uses the CHECK constraints.
 Rows that cannot be mapped to any child table partition are rejected and the load fails (unless the default partition is specified).
 The query optimizer also uses CHECK constraints to determine which partitions to scan according to the given query predicate.

 For example, you can insert data into the sales_manual table created above (see Multi-level partitioning (manually)):